-Getting up this morning was extremely hard work, had to peel Jake out of bed.
+Getting up this morning was extremely hard work.
 We had to be ready to go at the hotel reception for 11:30 and I was dreading the journey.
 I already get travel sick and we were sharing a car (what I thought would be a car) with a few other people when I was feeling slightly hungover.
 They picked us up on time in a ‘Jungle truck’.
 It was a truck with bars around the side that you held onto… This was going to be fun.
 The other couples we picked up where nice and friendly and told us all about what they had got up to on their holidays.

 We went in the pool when we got back and chilled out for the rest of the day as it was boiling and we were already tired.
 We decided to have a chilled night in and get a takeaway pizza and sit on the balcony.
 We only had a few more days left in Thailand 😦